-To help eliminate pay discrimination, over a dozen states and localities have enforced salary history bans, or laws prohibiting employers from asking job candidates information about their salary history.
-To comply, some companies are updating job applications, company practices, and so forth.
-Each violation can result in a penalty of $100 to over $5,000.
+To help eliminate pay discrimination, many states have enforced salary history bans, or laws prohibiting employers from asking job candidates information about their salary history.
+Currently, 19 statewide and 21 local bans are in place.
+To comply, some companies are updating job applications and company practices as each violation can result in a penalty from $100 to over $250,000.

-If you need help avoiding labor law compliance issues, consider Zenefits.
+If you need help navigating labor law compliance issues, consider Zenefits.
 You’ll have access to a team of compliance experts who will keep you up to speed on the human resource laws your business needs to follow.
-You can also use the salary handbook builder to revamp your policies and procedures if you find yourself subjected to a major legislation change, like a salary history ban.
-Sign up for a free demo today.
+You can also use their salary handbook builder to revamp your policies and procedures if you find yourself subjected to a major legislation change like a salary history ban.

 Salary Information Ban Laws

 The laws governing pay history bans vary by location.
-For instance, California’s ban covers the entire state; employers are banned from requesting a job applicant’s salary history, but they can ask the candidates to describe their ideal salary range for the open position.
-New York State, on the other hand, does not have a state-wide ban—only four jurisdictions prohibit employers from asking salary history questions.
-And one jurisdiction, Suffolk County, doesn’t allow questions about expected salary ranges.
+For instance, California’s ban covers the entire state.
+Employers are banned from requesting a job applicant’s salary history; however, they can ask the candidates to describe their ideal salary range for the open position.
+New York State, on the other hand, bans employers from requesting salary history from both potential and current employees and doesn’t allow questions about expected salary ranges.